News | Industrial Combustion Equipment

 But for the moment, the French government prefers to avoid reactivating the partial strike as it did during the health crisis.
 “The partial strike, for us, must be the last possibility, we will try to avoid it, and I can tell you that we are doing everything for it”, declared the delegate minister in charge of Industry, Roland Lescure, on September 5 to Franceinfo, without excluding , however, “look at specific cases”, such as “the glass industry”.

-In the industry sector, however, there is much marge for improvement in terms of energy efficiency.
+In the industry sector, however, there is much marge for improvement in terms of energy efficiency in energy-intensive companies.
 Starting with the use of biomass as fuel, which in many countries has not yet been sufficiently developed and which, in Spain, for example, is used mostly for heating processes in plants of the food and beverage producers themselves, with the reuse of what was previously merely waste from its production.
-As we have already mentioned, there is pace to reduce gas and electricity consumption bills, with the optimization of industrial plants, the adoption of equipment with lower consumption and the substitution of gas for diesel, through the use of mixed burners that alternate different fuels, depending on their invoice.
+As we have already mentioned, there is pace to reduce gas and electricity consumption bills, with the optimization of industrial plants, the adoption of equipment with lower consumption and the substitution of gas for diesel or propane, through the use of mixed burners that alternate different fuels, depending on their invoice.